shubhamjain15/TX-SELECT/readme.md

     ```

 2.  **Download data**: Download required data from: and save it within
-    the current working directory
+    the current working directory.

-3.  **Run R code** Run R scripts in the order as listed in file
+3.  **Run R code**: Run R scripts in the order as listed in file
-    descriptions
+    descriptions.